 If you are looking for something fun and unique to do, how about a ride on a tiki boat?
-Imagine cruising around beautiful Key West, all while seated at a tiki bar and sipping on tropical drinks.
+Cruise around beautiful Key West, all while seated at a tiki bar and sipping on tropical drinks.

 A visit to Key West just would not be complete without a visit to one of its beaches.
 Some are more beautiful and more secluded than others.
 Here’s a quick run down.